In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

-We will dive into everything you need to know about basil, including its history, different varieties, health benefits, and even how it compares to other popular seeds like chia.
+We will dive into everything you need to know about basil, including its history, different varieties, and even how it compares to other popular seeds like chia.
 So, please grab a cup of tea and let’s explore basil together.

 What is Basil?